2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ##### Inheritance

 As with many other elements used in UML, use cases can inherit from each other.
-Inheritance (also called "Generalization") is represented with a closed hollow arrow that points towards the parent use case.
+Inheritance (also called "Generalisation") is represented with a closed hollow arrow that points towards the parent use case.

 ![Example of a use case hierarchy](./images/computer_science/use_case_hierarchy.svg){width=40%}